 We understand the impact of a local economy, how fragile that is today, and how resilient a strong local economy can be.
 We love local economies and believe local is better.

 We understand that farmers have the ability to change an entire ecosystem and want to keep ours as close to natural as possible.
 We try and make decisions based on resources available to us, what’s best for the animal, and what’s best for the land, all in one comprehensive outlook.
-Some call it Holistic Management, others call it Traditional Farming the way our ancestors did when we all homesteaded.
+Some call it Regenerative Farming or Holistic Management, others call it Traditional Farming the way our ancestors did when we all homesteaded.
 We call it a work in progress.